Where would you like to go?

 Press the button to cancel Sauté mode.
 Close the lid, set the steam release knob to Sealing.

 Set to Manual (or Pressure Cook) and choose 5 minutes* (High Pressure).

 The pot will take several minutes to come to pressure.
 After cooking cycle ends, allow a 10-minute NPR (Natural Pressure Release).

 Do a controlled Quick Release for the rest of the steam, and when the pin in the lid drops, open the lid.

 Add in the kale and stir well.
 Cover and let heat through for 5 minutes or so to soften the kale.
 Stir in the heavy cream.
-Adjust the seasoning with the salt and pepper.
-And enjoy.
+Adjust the seasoning with salt and pepper.
+Garnish with bacon and enjoy.